DCMLab/DigitalMusicologyExercises/Readme.md

-Repository for programming exercises of the digital musicology class
+# Repository for programming exercises of the Digital Musicology class 2018

+The data was obtained from http://esac-data.org